-Your dog’s death may be one of the hardest things you ever face.
 Here’s what to do when your dog dies – these tips are from pet owners who lost their dogs.
-They share what helped them cope with the grief.
+They share what helped them cope with grief, because your dog’s death may be one of the hardest things you ever face.

-Not everyone can publish a book about their pet’s death, but reading about how pet owners survived loss can help you know what to do when your dog dies.
+Not everyone can publish a book about their dog’s death, but learning how pet owners survived loss can help you know what to do when your dog dies.

 What to Do When Your Dog Dies